-Hear to Help for Medina County
+Hear to Help Our Communities

 Modeled after the Allies/Safe Space program that identifies individuals who are open to talking about and who are supportive of LGBTQ+ individuals and identities, individuals displaying the Hear to Help logo have a deeper understanding of mental health and substance use and can help connect individuals with services, if necessary.
 Completing a mental health awareness training does not obligate individuals to participate in the Hear to Help initiative.